 Add the cooked veggies to the quinoa in a large mixing bowl and stir to combine.
 Mix in chopped parsley, macadamia nuts and olive oil and toss until everything is evenly distributed.
 Serve and enjoy!

 Share your completed dishes with us on social media!
-Be sure to tag @ntbg on Instagram and use the hashtag #ntbgrecipechallenge for a chance to win a prize.
+Be sure to tag @ntbg on Instagram.

 “regarding food, if a man plants 10 (breadfruit) trees in his life he would completely fulfill his duty to his own as well as future generations…”

 Polynesians brought Breadfruit to the Hawaiian Islands because of the many uses they had for these important trees.
 Breadfruit trees provided food, medicine, clothing material, construction materials and animal feed.

 Breadfruit is an excellent dietary staple and compares favorably with other starchy staple crops commonly eaten in the tropics, such as taro, plantain, cassava, sweet potato and white rice.

 Complex carbohydrates are the main source of energy with low levels of protein and fat and a moderate glycemic index.
 It is also gluten free.
 100 g fresh fruit provides 102 calories.
 Breadfruit is a good source of dietary fiber, iron, potassium, calcium, phosphorus, and magnesium with small amounts of thiamin, riboflavin, and niacin.